 In the fall of 2008, The Seattle Public Library announced that it was facing a $1 million budget deficit for the 2009 fiscal year.
 At that point, the Friends went into action creating an advocacy platform based upon continual, year-round community awareness and grassroots support.

 To educate city officials, The Friends, beginning in April 2009, began sending out monthly “NewsFlashes” to the Mayor and City Council members.
 These “NewsFlashes” were one-page monthly emails, focused on the following topics:

 Board member Sarel Rowe speaking at a Seattle City Council Budget Hearing.

 • The increased use of Libraries, particularly in a down economy

 • How free access to computers and job resources helps the community get back to work

 • How the Library is engaging teens via its Teen Center Advisors group

 • How libraries are assets to city neighborhoods

 • How libraries and schools work together to foster education

-At the same time, in order to connect with and ultimately build community support for the Library, the Friends created their own blog, developed a survey and used social networking sites such as Facebook and Twitter to foster grassroots support for the Library.
-In order to show how the Library was a point of influence for people throughout Seattle, the Friends posted budgetary “NewsFlashes”, survey results and personal testimonials from community members on Facebook and Twitter between April and August 2009.
+At the same time, in order to connect with and ultimately build community support for the Library, the Friends created their own blog and used social networking sites such as Facebook and Twitter to foster grassroots support for the Library.
+In order to show how the Library was a point of influence for people throughout Seattle, between April and August of 2009 the Friends posted budgetary information in the “NewsFlashes” as well as survey results and personal testimonials from community members on Facebook and Twitter.
 As a result of their tireless advocacy during the spring and summer, the Friends' efforts were rewarded with over 3,000 supporters by the end of August 2009.